-Limited Assurance Reasonable Assurance 198L. unmoo conclu conclu perfor matter the pra ractitioner shall express an dified limited assurance usion when the practitioner udes, that, based on the procedures med and evidence obtained, no r(s) has come to the attention of actitioner that causes the tioner to believe that: In the case of compliance criteria, the sustainability information is not prepared, in all material respects, in accordance with the applicable criteria, the sustainability information is not fairly presented, in all material respects, in expects, in accordance with the applicable criteria.
-198R. unmo In the case of compliance criteria, the sustainability information is prepared, in all material respects, in accordance with the applicable criteria; or In the case of fair presentation criteria, the sustainability information is fairly presented, in all material respects, in accordance with the applicable criteria; or
+Limited Assurance Reasonable Assurance 198L.
+The practitioner shall express an unmodified limited assurance conclusion when the practitioner concludes, that, based on the procedures performed and evidence obtained, no matter(s) has come to the attention of the practitioner that causes the practitioner to believe that: (a) In the case of compliance criteria, the sustainability information is not prepared, in all material respects, in accordance with the applicable criteria; or (b) In the case of fair presentation criteria, the sustainability information is not fairly presented, in all material respects, in accordance with the applicable criteria.
+198R.
+The practitioner shall express an unmodified reasonable assurance opinion when the practitioner concludes that: (a) In the case of compliance criteria, the sustainability information is prepared, in all material respects, in accordance with the applicable criteria; or (b) In the case of fair presentation criteria, the sustainability information is fairly presented, in all material respects, in accordance with the applicable criteria.